 Hans was still in St. Louis at Concordia Seminary when Séra Páll died.
 Séra Hans graduated a few months later.
 He had requested time to visit Iceland before coming to Dakota.
 He was from Eyrarbakki.
 His first service at Mountain was held outside on 05 Aug 1883.

 Construction plans were made on 10 Mar 1884 to build the Vikur Church on Séra Páll’s homestead.
 The oak-beamed church was 46’ x 28’.
 The construction was completed at the end of the summer under the leadership of Séra Hans.
 He also led the Icelandic congregations in Canada and the United States to be united in the Icelandic Lutheran Synod, which is a great story in itself.

-We respect our Icelandic ancestors and these pastors that achieved so much in the early days of our Icelandic communities.
+We respect our Icelandic ancestors and the pastors that achieved so much in the early days of our Icelandic communities.
 Continuing to preserve these historic churches honors their hard work and dedication.
-It preserves the story of the Icelandic pioneers for the future generations.
+It preserves the story of the Icelandic pioneers for future generations.

 The Vikur LCW (Lutheran Church Women) and the Vikur Church Society support and preserve this historic Icelandic church.
 If you wish to support this project, donations are appreciated.

 Vikur Church Society; PO Box 204; Mountain, ND 58262-0204